 - 1/2 cup fresh or frozen berries

 Add all the ingredients into your high speed blender and blend for around for 30-45 seconds or until the desired consistency is reached.

-Please leave a comment below if you try this vanilla thrilla smoothie.
+Please leave a comment below if you try this chocolate chia seed smoothie.
 Happy Blending!